God’s loving us is a means to our joyfully glorifying him. In that sense, God’s love is penultimate; God’s glory is ultimate.

 The only ultimate love is the sacrificial act of God saving us to share God’s passion for the supremacy of God.
 Nothing glorifies him, or satisfies us, more.

-Piper asks hard questions and finds poignant but practical truths from the Bible on topics as diverse as adoption, God’s sovereignty, body image, retirement, mental health, assurance, gender, rest, and many more.
+In this book, John Piper asks hard questions and finds poignant but practical truths from the Bible on topics as diverse as adoption, God’s sovereignty, body image, retirement, mental health, assurance, gender, rest, and many more.